Policies

 Therapy

 Student therapy sessions are offered at $120 per session.
-For every 4 sessions, the students get one hour of supervision from Mickey Stein, Ph.D.
-Most insurance providers cover this cost, as long as the student is being supervised by a registered psychologist in Vancouver.
-Please do confirm this with your provider beforehand.
+For every 4 sessions, students receive one hour of supervision from a fully licensed registered psychologist (Ph.D. or Psy.D.).
+Provided the student is regularly supervised, most insurance providers cover this cost.
+Please confirm this with your provider beforehand.

-This opportunity is also granted to clients who encounter financial difficulties which preclude them from receiving therapy and psychological support for their presenting issues.
-The psychology student offers both in-person and teletherapy sessions supervised by Mickey Stein, Ph.D., and your therapeutic needs would be receiving both of our attention.
+This opportunity is also granted to clients who encounter financial difficulties that preclude them from receiving therapy and psychological support for their presenting issues.
+The psychology student offers both in-person and teletherapy sessions supervised by a fully licensed Ph.D. or Psy.D. registered psychologist, and your therapeutic needs will receive attention from both a student and an experienced professional.
 This is a wonderful opportunity to receive support at a much lower cost.

 Check with your insurance provider to determine what coverage you have for the services provided by a Registered Psychologist in British Columbia.
-If any of these fees are not covered by your insurance or if you happen to be without health coverage, note that these psychological services are tax deductible and they qualify as a medical expense.
+If any of these fees are not covered by your insurance or if you happen to be without health coverage, note that these psychological services are tax-deductible and qualify as a medical expense.

 Policy

-Note that a 48-hour cancellation policy is in place at all times.
+Please note that a 48-hour cancellation policy is in place at all times.
 If you cancel within 48 hours, you will incur a $75 fee for each cancellation.
-If you cancel within 24 hours, the full cost of the missed session is payable.
-The only exception is if there is an emergency with associated documentation to prove the emergency; in that case, the fee may be waived on compassionate grounds, only upon disclosure of evidentiary documentation.
+If you cancel within 24 hours, the full cost of the missed session is owed.
+The only exception is an emergency with documentation to substantiate it; in that case, the fee may be waived on compassionate grounds, but only upon receipt of supporting documentation.

 Methods

-Fees are expected to be paid in full at the beginning of each appointment unless alternate third-party arrangements have been made prior to the session.
+Fees are expected to be paid in full at the beginning of each appointment unless alternative third-party arrangements have been made prior to the session.
 Payment is primarily by credit card.
-If you prefer to pay by e-transfer, there is a $5 discount, however e-transfer is only an acceptable option if received by our bank before an appointment begins.
-A credit card must be on file prior to the appointment, and the credit card will automatically be charged if the e-transfer is not received within the first 5 minutes of the appointment.
+If you prefer to pay by e-transfer, there is a $5 discount.
+However, e-transfer is only an acceptable option if received by our bank before the appointment begins.
+A credit card must be on file prior to the appointment, and the card will automatically be charged if the e-transfer is not received within the first 5 minutes of the appointment.

-Cost of sessions will be discussed directly.
-Every transaction will be accompanied with an invoice capturing the date of service.
+The cost of sessions will be discussed directly.
+Every transaction will be accompanied by an invoice that captures the date of service.

 Assistance